Fix Application Deployment error 0x87d00213 in ConfigMgr

 ++++++ Failed to enforce app.
 Error 0x87d00213. ++++++

-The timeout occurred error generally happens due to below reasons.
+The timeout error generally happens due to the following reasons.

-• Check if Maximum Allowed Run Time is sufficient for application installation.
+• Check if the Maximum Allowed Run Time is sufficient for application installation.

-• Enable “Allow users to view and interact with the program installation” option and manually run the deployment from Software Center.
-If application is showing any dialog box then that will be visible to user.
+• Enable the “Allow users to view and interact with the program installation” option.
+If the application displays any dialog box, it will be visible to the user.

 Application - User experience